yugabyte/yugabyte-db/docs/content/latest/secure/authorization/ysql-grant-permissions.md

 {{< note title="Note" >}}

-For the sake of brevity, we will drop the `yugabyte` role-related entries in the remainder of this tutorial.
+For the sake of brevity, we will drop the "yugabyte" role-related entries in the remainder of this tutorial.

 {{< /note >}}